SarahM55/MakersPortfolio/Week1.md

 - Describe some basic OO principles like encapsulation, SRP.

 #### How I will achieve this:
-- Attend the TDD workshop on Day 2 and complete the 'Boris Bikes' pair programming exercise.
+- Attend the TDD workshop on Day 2 and work through the 'Boris Bikes' pair programming exercise.
 - Work through TDD exercises and practicals provided in the course resources.
 - Spend 4 hours each day working with a different pair programming partner (following best practices to maintain collaborative repositories).
 Request feedback from each partner.
 - Attend the Debugging workshop on Day 4 and debug at least 2 Ruby programs which have multiple syntax and testing errors.
-- Read the 00 resourced and Work through the exercises provided in the course week outline.
+- Read the OO resources and Work through the exercises provided in the course week outline.

 #### Evidence that I have achieved this:
 1. **Boris Bikes** - Exhaustive step-wise Boris Bikes challenge [here](https://github.com/SarahM55/boris_bikes.git) - commits demonstrate different stages of unit and feature testing.
 Completed over a week of pair programming with different partners.
+2. **Airport Challenge** - Followed a client's specification to write a program to govern the taking off and landing of planes (with edge cases).
+Demonstrated TDD and SRP.
+Repo [here](https://github.com/SarahM55/airport_challenge.git).
+3. Completed a simple exercise demonstrating understanding of TDD.
+Repo [here](https://github.com/SarahM55/design_strategies_1.git).
+4. Debugged some erroneous scripts.
+Repo [here](https://github.com/SarahM55/Debugging-Approaches.git).
+5. **Calculator Challenge** - Demonstrated understanding of OOP and SRP for classes.
+Repo [here](https://github.com/SarahM55/skills-workshops/tree/main/test_driven_development/oop_1).

 ## Daily Goals